NLeSC/DiVE/README.md

   - `Categories` is a list of strings associated with the point.
 This list is displayed when a user hovers over a point with the mouse or 	equivalent.
 The list can be empty.

-  - `Properties` is a list of real numbers, which can be empty.
-Each number represents the intensity of a respective property.
-These 		numbers are used in the Coloring section of the UI of the web-page.
-When the user selects a property, and a color, every point is 	  colored with a shade of the selected color.
+  - `Properties` is a list of strings which can be empty.
+Each string which is a number represents the value of a respective numerical property.
+Each string which is not a number represents the value of a respective categorical property.
+These values are used in the Coloring section of the UI of the web-page.
+When the user selects a property, if the property has categorical (non-numerical) values, each point is colored in a color representing the value of the categorical property.
+If the property is numerical, then after the user has selected a color, every point is colored with a shade of the selected color.
 The intensity of the color corresponds to the intensity of the selected property for the particular point.

 ## User interaction ##
 ### Search ###